Plow74/mdexample/file.md

 </ol></td>
 <td><p><strong><u>API Documentation Requirements</u></strong></p>
 <ol type="1">
-<li><p>The tester verifies that the documentation supplied by the health
+<li><p>The tester verifies the documentation supplied by the health IT
-IT developer describing the API(s) of the Health IT Module includes at a minimum:</p></li>
+developer describing the API(s) of the Health IT Module includes at a minimum:</p></li>
 </ol>
 <ul>